 What’s the downside to this?
 We rarely get invited to Christmas parties with young children.
 No one wants to risk my daughter spoiling Santa for their children.
 I get it.
 There was that one time she told the entire kindergarten class that she knows her mommy is Santa and that their parents are Santa too.

-We talked about it afterwards and I told her she is not allowed to tell anyone Santa isn’t real.
+We talked about it afterward and I told her she is not allowed to tell anyone Santa isn’t real.
 I also told her there is a nice and a naughty list, so she should act accordingly.
 Telling other kids there is no Santa will surely get you on the naughty list.
 We have also had this talk about the Tooth Fairy and the Easter Bunny.

 We have kept our family traditions that make our “magic.”
 We still leave cookies out, we still watch holiday movies, we still open Christmas Eve matching pajamas, and she is still overjoyed on Christmas morning when new things appear for her.
 She could really care less where they came from.
 She’s just happy to receive them.